DeanSpooner/surreal-estate/README.md

 ## Latest updates:

+- 4th July 2021 - Alert message component added, tested and implemented to inform user if their "Add A Property" has been posted successfully or not to the API;

 - 4th July 2021 - Axios installed and implemented to add API posting capability to the "Add A Property" page's form;

 - 2nd July 2021 - added "Add Property" form with state and handlers for fields and inputs.
 Basic styling and formatting included, and tested correctly;